GuidoFormichi/GuidoFormichi.github.io/_posts/2013-12-28-introducing-hyde.md

 title: About me
 ---

 Hi!
-I'm a PhD student in Linguistics at [IUSS](https://www.iusspavia.it/it/rubrica/guido-formichi) Pavia, working on the Syntax and the Prosody of a specific kind of sentence structure (known as `Right Dislocations') in which some material appears at the right edge of the clause, under the supervision of Andrea Moro.
+I'm a PhD student in Linguistics at [IUSS](https://www.iusspavia.it/it/rubrica/guido-formichi) Pavia, working on the Syntax and the Prosody of a specific kind of sentence structure (known as `Right Dislocation') in which some material appears at the right edge of the clause, under the supervision of Andrea Moro.

-### My interests
+### My research interests

-My reasearch interests concern the following:
+My reasearch interests concern:

-* Complete Jekyll setup included (layouts, config, [404](/404), [RSS feed](/atom.xml), posts, and [example page](/about))
+* Theoretical Syntax issues
 * Mobile friendly design and development
 * Easily scalable text and component sizing with `rem` units in the CSS
 * Support for a wide gamut of HTML elements
 * Related posts (time-based, because Jekyll) below each post
 * Syntax highlighting, courtesy Pygments (the Python-based code snippet highlighter)

-### Hyde features
+### My bio

 In addition to the features of Poole, Hyde adds the following: